Sparsity and Superposition in Mixture of Experts: Expert Specialization

 There is a strong correlation between the features that are initially routed to an expert and which features that expert represents monosemantically.
 Furthermore, we observe that experts only monosemantically represent important features.
 This is true if we initialize each expert with one important feature explicitly, or if we give it a set of features, upon which it selects the most important feature itself and represents it monosemantically.

-In the case of uniform feature importance, all features are placed in superposition with high polysemanticity scores.
-Despite this, the features an expert initially occupies are still \textit{relatively} more monosemantic, on average achieving polysemanticity scores 1.03 standard deviations below the average for that expert.
+In the case of uniform feature importance, experts place all features in superposition with higher levels of interference.
+Despite this, the features an expert initially occupies are still \textit{relatively} more monosemantic, on average achieving superposition scores 1.03 standard deviations below the average for that expert.

 We investigated whether there is a correlation between experts representing certain features monosemantically, and said experts occupying those features in the input.
 To do this, we measure usage statistics when those features are \textit{one of many} active features, and when they are the \textit{only} active features.
 This second case is equivalent to measuring the probability that the expert occupies these features.
 The correlation holds both in xavier and k-hot initialization schemes, as seen in Table \ref{tab:expert_features_usage}.
 Given $E=10$, a mean expert usage of $\sim$10\% indicates an even load balancing across experts.
 In all cases, when the corresponding monosemantic feature(s) for an expert is active, the usage of the expert increases significantly.
 When this feature(s) is the only active feature, the expert dominates the usage.
+In the k-hot initialization scheme, \emph{100\%} of all features monosemantically represented by an expert are occupied by that same expert.

 \tabularxcolumn[1]{>{ \arraybackslash}m{#1}}